stiftungswo/hammock_mapper/README.md

+:exclamation: Attention: This project is not maintained anymore.
+We don't recommend to use the package anymore, as the package itself is only partially tested with Dart 2.

 # Hammock.Mapper

 Hammock.Mapper uses conventions and a bit of meta information to generate all the serialization and deserialization functions required by Hammock.
 Read more about Hammock [here](https://github.com/vsavkin/hammock).